 Madrid Cathedral: Yet another must visit place in Madrid

 Right next to the Palacio Real is the Madrid Cathedral (La Cathedral de Santa Maria la Real de la Almudena).
 Quite the mouthful ;-).
 A building of Arabic origin, it is constructed of granite and marble.
 Supposedly when the Moors conquered the city of Madrid in the 8th century, a statue of the virgin was hidden in the city walls.
 The wall crumbled in the 15th century when the city was reconquered.
 It is said that El Cid himself found the virgin and that was what helped him in his quest.

-If you have any energy left, you can talk a short walk to
+If you have any energy left after your full self guided walking tour of Madrid, you can talk a short walk to

 Have you ever been to Madrid?
 If so, did you like it?
 Do you have a 1 day itinerary for Madrid?
 Have l missed any other wonderful places that should be visited when you can only spend a day?
+Feel free to add any other stuff to do in Madrid that you can think of.
 If not, would you care to visit this historic city?